From icy fjords to the Northern Lights, there’s no shortage of natural wonders on this Arctic expedition.

 Other fees may apply for air tickets and other arrangements booked in conjunction with a Polar voyage.

 Kayaking is available to book on all Arctic voyages (except the North Pole).
 This must be booked prior to departure and incurs an additional cost.
 Spaces are limited so please enquire at time of booking.
 To participate in kayaking, previous, recent experience is essential.
-In addition, there are other included optional activities offered on some voyages such as snow shoeing and hiking.
-These activities do not need to be booked in advance and no additional cost applies.
+In addition, there are other included optional activities offered on some voyages such as hiking.
+This activity does not need to be booked in advance and no additional cost applies.

 Your voyage is operated by our sister company, Quark Expeditions.
 All accommodation and transfer arrangements as listed in the itinerary are also operated by Quark Expeditions or their local representatives.